Fauste1/ethereum-flashboys/README.md

 Deployment notes:
 - the tokens that are currently being used are ERC-20 compliant, including stuff like allowance etc. Make sure you give the exchange and the bank enough allowance before you start interacting with the "dapps"
 - also make sure you load up the dapps with tokens before you start interacting with them

+Todo:
+- add trading fee to the exchange contract
+- add borrowing fee to the bank contract